 Anyone under the age of 16 wishing to attend the Festival MUST be accompanied by someone over the age of 18.
 Those who are ages 16 or 17 are allowed to attend the Festival unaccompanied, but we would strongly advise that this decision is made with the consent of a parent or legal guardian.

 Anyone attending the Festival on an adult ticket, who appears to be under 16 years of age, is advised to bring ID to verify their age.

 - The same notions of responsible childcare reign here as they would in any city centre.
 Please do lot leave your children unattended at any time and always remain sober and clear-headed when responsible for children.

-There are no creche facilities at the Festival.
-You should make arrangements within your group of friends and partners for someone to be supervising your children at all times, even in the Kidz Field.
-The Kidz Field is one of the nicest fields on the festival site - make sure all you big kidz take a few minutes to appreciate it too.
+- There are no creche facilities at Glastonbury Festival.
+Please make arrangements within your group of friends for someone to be supervising your children at all times, even in the Kidzfield.